Tesla traders bet on Musk battery pitch to spark rally

 Underscoring many investors’ concerns that Tesla’s stock has become overvalued, it is trading at about 150 times expected earnings over the next 12 months, about double its five year average, according to Refinitiv.

-Reporting by Noel Randewich, additional reporting by April Joyner in New York; Editing by David Gregorio
+Reporting by Noel Randewich, additional reporting by April Joyner in New York and Munsif Vengattil in Bengaluru; Editing by David Gregorio and Anil D’Silva

 Our Standards: The Thomson Reuters Trust Principles.